ThallysCezar/Api_DotNetChallenge/README.md

  - Example: 'DELETE/products/123'

 <p align="center">
-  <span>Image of store endpoints</span>
+  <span>Image of Store endpoints</span>
   <img src="./asserts/imgs/CRUDStore.jpeg" alt="Project Image, Store endpoints">
 </p>

 Image with their respective endpoints, however, some functions and some endpoints still need to be implemented here, which are more specific to add and remove products from the stock based on the store.
 List endpoints, however, here is for stockItem, not for products

-1. GET/stockItems: Retrieve a list of all stock items.
+1. GET/stockItems: Retrieve a list of all store.
-  - Description: This endpoint returns a list of all stock items available.
+  - Description: This endpoint allows users to retrieve a list of store.
+However, before making a GET request, the user must generate and authorize an access token.
+Once authorized, the user can include the desired page number (pageNumber) and the number of items per page (pageQuantity) as query parameters to control the pagination.
-  - Example: 'GET/stockItems'.
+  - Example: 'GET/store?pageNumber=1&pageQuantity=10' retrieves the first page of products with 10 items per page.

 2. GET/stockItems/{id}: Retrieves a specific product by its ID.
  - Description: This endpoint retrieves a stock item based on the provided ID.
- - Example: 'GET/stockItems/456'.
+ - Example: 'GET/store/456'.

 3. POST/stockItems: Creates a new product.
  - Description: This endpoint allows creating a new stock item with the provided data.
- - Example: 'POST/stockItems'.
+ - Example: 'POST/store'.

 4. PUT/stockItems/{id}: Updates an existing product by its ID.
  - Description: This endpoint updates an existing stock item identified by the provided ID with the provided data.
- - Example: 'PUT/stockItems/456'.
+ - Example: 'PUT/store/456'.

 5. DELETE/stockItems/{id}: Deletes a product by its ID.
  - Description:  This endpoint deletes the stock item identified by the provided ID.
- - Example: 'DELETE/stockItems/456'
+ - Example: 'DELETE/store/456'

 These are basic CRUD (Create, Read, Update, Delete) operations commonly used in RESTful APIs.